yaypm/davis-server/README.md

 **Let's get started! - Prerequisites**

-1. Mongo Database installed with FQN address.
+1. Mongo Database installed with a fully qualified domain name (FQDN).
 This can be local or remote.
 You will want the database to persist for each iteration and version of DAVIS you upgrade to.
 [Check out this neat guide to get MongoDB setup on an AWS EC2 and Route53.](https://github.com/ruxit/davis-server/blob/master/setup/Create%20Mongo%20DB%20Instance.md)

 **Initialize DAVIS**